 The best aftercare product I’ve personally used is the After Inked Piercing Aftercare Spray.
 Not only is it vegan, but it’s also completely alcohol and additive-free.
 The solution works well on all skin types including sensitive skin, and it comes in a generously-sized mist-spraying bottle for easy application.
 When using it from the very start of the healing process, the spray helps to decrease healing times and aims to eliminate any lingering pain or soreness.

-Avoiding potential irritants like lotions, hairspray, makeup, serums, creams, and face wash is also important while the piercing heals.
-Newly pierced people should also opt for tweezers over waxing or threading when grooming their brows while their piercing heals.
+Avoiding potential irritants like lotions, hairspray, makeup, serums, creams, and face wash is extremely important while the piercing heals.
+Newly pierced people should also opt for tweezers over waxing or threading, when grooming their brows during the time that their piercing heals.

 Overall, eyebrow piercings are a unique way to change up your appearance without causing too much pain.
 This procedure is by no means painless, but it’s relatively low on the pain scale when compared to other popular piercings.

-Eyebrow piercings go through less skin and sensitive areas, which means less pain for you.
+Eyebrow piercings go through less skin and sensitive areas, which results in less pain for you.
 As long as you find a good piercer, you should be in and out of the chair in no time and enjoying your brand new eyebrow piercing.